nbschool/ecommerce_api/README.md

 ## Building documentation

 from the `docs` folder run `make html` to manually build the documentation with sphinx.
-For development purposes `sphinx-autobuild ./source _build_html` can be used to hot reload the documentation that will served at `127.0.0.1:8000` (default)
+For development purposes `sphinx-autobuild ./source _build_html` can be used to hot reload the documentation that will be served at `127.0.0.1:8000` (default)

 ## Built With